AlexanderPaulStevens/Assessing-the-Robustness-in-Predictive-Process-Monitoring-through-Adversarial-Attacks/README.md

 An overview of the folders and files is given below.
 Note that the hyperoptimalisation and experiments for the deep learning models are performed with the use of [Google Colab](https://colab.research.google.com/?utm_source=scs-index).
 The authors are thankful for this easy-to-use jupyter notebook that provides computing on a GPU.

-## Folders

-### labeled_logs_csv_processed

-This folder contains cleaned and preprocessed event logs that are made available by this GitHub repository: [Benchmark for outcome-oriented predictive process monitoring](https://github.com/irhete/predictive-monitoring-benchmark).
-They provide 22 event logs, and we have selected 13 of them.
-The authors' GitHub repository provide a [Google drive link](https://drive.google.com/open?id=154hcH-HGThlcZJW5zBvCJMZvjOQDsnPR) to download these event logs

-### PDF
-The folder PDF contains the high-resolution figures (PDF format) that have been used in the paper

 ## Files

 ### Preprocessing files